bonfireschool/classes/2017-03-learn/learn-curriculum.md

 * * *

-Each session looks like:

-- task (2 minutes): listener asks speaker question, scribe writes on post-its
-- (record story, then stop)
-- task (1 minutes): scribe tells story back to speaker
-- (tell story, then stop)
-- task (1 minutes): reflect as a group
-    - what was a surprise?
-    - what was difficult?
+After we are done interviewing and telling stories, reflect on the interviews.
+What was suprising?
+What was difficult?

 Professional Context
 --------------------

-How are these skills useful at work?
-When and where can they be used?
-How does it help us build software for human needs and what does that even mean?
+Bringing these skills together, we can start to understand the role of a software design researcher.
+These skills help us learn how to find human needs and can give us feedback about how well our software is working.

+What does it mean to build software for human needs?
+When can you use these skills?
+How can it be useful?

 Class Reflection
 ----------------

 What worked and what would you change?
-We can improve together.
+Let's improve together.

 Recommended Reading